qkzk/fm/development.md

 - Fixed a bug where CWD wasn't updated when opening a command.
 Ensure clicked commands and TUI applications are executed with an updated CWD.
 - Pressing enter whith multiple flagged files would do nothing if a directory was selected
+- Some files should start a scrolling but werent detected as outside window

 #### Changelog